LOW IMPACT AEROBIC EXERCISE

 - Remove toxins as they accumulate with normal cellular processes.

-Types of low impact exercise
+Types of low impact Aerobic Exercise Illinois

 There are several types of aerobic exercise that are gentle on the back and, when done on a regular basis, highly effective in providing conditioning.
 However, if any exercise creates pain while performing the activity one must stop immediately.
 Please consult your doctor or therapist before engaging in newer exercises.